dotnet/msbuild/documentation/ProjectReference-Protocol.md

 In particular, NuGet depends on being able to identify referenced projects' package dependencies, and calls some targets that are imported through `Microsoft.Common.targets` to do so.
 At the time of writing this this is in [`NuGet.targets`](https://github.com/NuGet/NuGet.Client/blob/79264a74262354c1a8f899c2c9ddcaff58afaf62/src/NuGet.Core/NuGet.Build.Tasks/NuGet.targets).

-XAML targets add a dependency on the target `GetPackagingOutputs`.
+`Microsoft.AppxPackage.targets` adds a dependency on the target `GetPackagingOutputs`.